 “First, and most importantly, own the wrongdoing,” says Caldwell.
 “Don't justify, don't excuse, and don't blame the other person for leading you to the action in the first place.
 Take responsibility, no matter how painful or embarrassing it may be.
 Keep in mind that your pain and embarrassment are no match for your partner's broken heart.”

 Your partner won’t be able to fully move on and start trusting you again unless you genuinely validate their feelings.
-Show them you understand what they’re experiencing without trying to rationalize or justify your behavior.
+Show them you understand what they’re experiencing and empathize with them without trying to rationalize or justify your behavior.

-If you’re the one whose trust has been broken, learn to forgive your partner.
+If you’re the one whose trust has been broken, try and practice forgiveness with your partner.
 This is easier said than done, we know, but holding grudges helps no one so try to give them the benefit of the doubt.

 Communication is important for every aspect of a relationship, but it’s especially crucial when you’re trying to rebuild trust.